 Ireland: Weather Overview

-, is famed for its luscious green terrain split up by rocky mountains and rolling hills.
-The saying goes in Ireland that you can tell the difference between summer and winter by measuring the temperature of the rain- so by this you can gauge that rain is a dominant feature and there isn't a lot of temperature variation across the country.
+Ireland is famed for its luscious green terrain split up by rocky mountains and rolling hills.
+The saying goes in Ireland that you can tell the difference between summer and winter by measuring the temperature of the rain- so by this, you can gauge that rain is a dominant feature and there isn't a lot of temperature variation across the country.

-Ireland is affected by the North Atlantic Drift, so this has a moderating affect on the climate and keeps winter in Ireland warmer than places of similar latitudes.
-Its northerly location, however, means that summers never get particular hot either.
-The climate is generally fairly typical of an insular climate and is moderated by the moist winds that blow across the island, these winds prevail from the south west, off the Atlantic, and can reach particular high speeds at times of the year.
+Ireland is affected by the North Atlantic Drift, so this has a moderating effect on the climate and keeps winter in Ireland warmer than places of similar latitudes.
+Its northerly location, however, means that summers never get particularly hot either.
+The climate is generally fairly typical of an insular climate and is moderated by the moist winds that blow across the island, these winds prevail from the south-west, off the Atlantic, and can reach particular high speeds at times of the year.

-On the whole the west coast is much wetter than the east coast, so this should dispel common belief that Dublin is the wettest city in Ireland.
+On the whole, the west coast is much wetter than the east coast, so this should dispel the common belief that Dublin is the wettest city in Ireland.
 Lying on the east coast, Dublin sees almost half as much rainfall as parts of the west coast.

-The West Coast of island is prone to the full force of storms which form over the Atlantic, and this is particularly common in late Autumn and early Winter.
+The West Coast of the island is prone to the full force of storms which form over the Atlantic, and this is particularly common in late Autumn and early Winter.
 Occasionally these storms cause raging destructive winds which bring hail, heavy rainfall and the odd snowfall.
-The north and north west of Ireland see much more snowfall that the south and south west- in fact some parts of southern Ireland haven't seen any snowfall since 1991.
+The north and north-west of Ireland see much more snowfall that the south and south-west- in fact, some parts of southern Ireland haven't seen any snowfall since 1991.
 See here for average conditions in Cork on the south coast, or here for a general overview of Cork.

 Bantry Bay, County Cork, Ireland.